RickStrahl/Westwind.Wpf.Statusbar/README.md

 ## Using Custom Icons
-The status bar uses default icons that are internally provided via a `icons.xaml` XAML resource.
+The status bar uses default icons that are internally provided via a `icons.xaml` XAML resource, but can be replaced with your own custom icons either globally, per instance or with each method call.

-Icons are changeable via `ImageSource` instances meaning that you can override icons with many type of images such as bitmaps, XAML resources, icons, and even from font libraries like FontAwesome.
+All icons are `ImageSource` objects, so they can be replaced with any new image source, which can come from other XAML resources, bitmap images or even from other libraries like the `FontAwesome6` library - anything that can produce an `ImageSource`.

 ### Default Icon Configuration - how it works
 By default the `StatusbarHelper` and `StatusbarControl` are using default icons that are embedded as XAML resources in `icons.xaml` and that are assigned as `DrawingImage` instances to the `ImageSource` typed properties of `StatusIcons`.

 The default resource icons are accessible via the following resource path and resource keys: